 A victim’s family has two years to file a wrongful death lawsuit after a car accident.
 However, only certain individuals are eligible to file such a suit.
 Immediate family is the first group, which includes spouses, children, parents, and grandparents.
 The next group is extended family that might have been dependent on the deceased.
 Lastly, heirs or administrators of the deceased’s estate may sue.

-It is important to reach out to a lawyer as soon as possible so that they can work with the family to build a strong case with plenty of time before the two-year deadline expires.
+It is important to reach out to a Philadelphia car accident lawyer as soon as possible so that they can work with the family to build a strong case with plenty of time before the two-year deadline expires.

 It can be a traumatic experience to be involved in an accident.
 As stressful as it might be, it is important that the victim remains calm and follows a few simple steps.
 Following these steps will enable the victim to better collect evidence and data that will be needed in pursuing the case: